Canal Place One

 Pick Up and Delivery of Packages

 1. Once upon a time, Canal Place had a locked package closet for USPS deliveries, and other delivery services deposited packages at unit doors.
-That level of service having generally fallen by the wayside, most packages are now left in the mailroom and sorted into shelves and cubbies according to building and unit.
+That level of service having generally fallen by the wayside, most packages are now left in the mailroom and sorted into shelves and cubbies by volunteers according to building and unit.

 2. The mailroom serves not only Canal Place, but Canal Place 2 and Canal Place 3 as well.
 The space was never designed to handle the volume of packages now being received so it's important that packages are picked up as soon as possible.
-Please keep an eye out for any incoming purchases and encourage friends and family to offer a heads up should they be sending anything.
+Please keep an eye out for any incoming purchases, and encourage friends and family to offer a heads up should they be sending anything.

 3. Any package left in the mailroom for more than two weeks will be considered abandoned and may be returned to sender at the management's discretion.
 Packages containing perishables in danger of rotting, or other leaking items, may be removed sooner.